robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 In that particular keyword these optional arguments can be used to activate some special features like ignoring the case of the compared strings or to provide a custom error message.

 Omitting some optional arguments but still using others is possible independent of their order setting these arguments by their name.
-See [Writing Test|Task and Calling Imported Keywords](#writing-testtask-and-calling-keywords).
+See [2.6 Writing Test|Task and Calling Keywords](Chapter_2_Getting_Started.md#26-writing-testtask-and-calling-keywords).

 #### 2.5.2.3 Embedded Arguments